Is The Passing Of Traits From Parents To Offspring

 Comprehensive Overview of Heredity

 When the sperm fertilizes the egg, the resulting zygote contains a complete set of chromosomes, half from each parent.
 This genetic information directs the development of the offspring, influencing its physical and behavioral traits.
-The way these genes are expressed, however, can be complex.
+Worth adding: the way these genes are expressed, however, can be complex.
 Some traits are determined by a single gene (Mendelian inheritance), while others are influenced by multiple genes (polygenic inheritance) and environmental factors.

 Trends and Latest Developments in Heredity Research